CameronRushton/SYSC4005Simulation/README.md

 random, infinite components two or three) and adding them to their respective buffers that are accessed by three workstations.
 Once the buffers in the workstation are not empty, a product can be made.
 Priority is given to workstation one with three having lowest priority.

-Current implementation is iterative and not multithreaded.
-It also doesn't use the given files yet.
+Current implementation doesn't use the given files for performance reports yet.
-Seeds for random choosing of component 2 and 3 can be given.